pato/numtheory/README.md

 * Get congruence inverse
 * Solve congruences
 * Solve systems of congruences using Chinese Remainder Theorem
+* Check whether an equation has linear diophantene solutions
+* Solve a linear diophantene equation
+* Give the infinite set of solutions to a diophantene equation

 ## Euler
 * Calculate the phi function of a number by primer factorization